De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: MacDowell-Mansouri gravity

 In this way, the action (\ref{action}) takes the local form

-where the $\epsilon$ is the usual Levi-Civita alternating symbol for the base space manifold $M$.
+where the $\epsilon^{\mu\nu\rho\sigma}$ is the usual Levi-Civita alternating symbol for the base space manifold $M$.
 Following (\ref{polym}), the associated polymomenta are given by

 Noticing that $Q^{IJMN}Q_{IJKL}=\delta_{[K}^{M}\delta_{L]}^{N}$, and using (\ref{curv2}), we can write the antisymmetric derivatives of $A$ in terms of the polymomenta, thus we have that $\partial_{[\mu}A_{\nu]}^{IJ}=-\frac{1}{8}\epsilon_{\mu\nu\rho\sigma}Q^{IJKL}\Pi_{KL}^{\rho\sigma}-\frac{1}{2}A_{[\mu M}^{I}A_{\nu]}^{MJ}$.
 From the definition of the polymomenta, we also may see that the symmetric part vanishes, thus implying the presence of constraints $\Pi^{(\mu\nu)}_{IJ}\approx 0$.
-A straightforward calculation shows that the polymomenta associated to the symmetric derivatives of the connection also result divergenceless and, as demonstrated in~\cite{eslava}, within the multisymplectic formalism one may redefine the polymomenta in order to circumvent the presence of any symmetric part, thus avoiding the standard treatment for constraints in the symmetric sector of the configuration space.
+A straightforward calculation shows that the polymomenta associated to the symmetric derivatives of the connection is also divergenceless and, as demonstrated in~\cite{eslava}, within the polysymplectic formalism one may redefine the polymomenta in order to circumvent the presence of any symmetric part, thus avoiding the standard treatment of constraints in the symmetric sector of the configuration space.

 Then, the De Donder-Weyl Hamiltonian (\ref{covleg}), takes the local form

 and the De Donder-Weyl equations (\ref{dweq}) for this Hamiltonian read